 Influences: Saul Williams, Richard Wright, Wanda Coleman, Walt Whitman, Richard Pryor, and Lenny Bruce

-Phoebe Wang is a poet and educator based in Toronto.
-Her debut collection of poetry, Admission Requirements, appeared with McClelland & Stewart in 2017 and was shortlisted for the Pat Lowther and Gerald Lambert Memorial Award and nominated for the Trillium Book Award.
-She is the author of two chapbooks and won the 2015 Prism International Poetry contest.
-She currently works at OCAD University as a Writing and Learning Consultant and co-edited The Unpublished City volume 2 anthology.
+Phoebe Wang (she/her) is a first-generation Chinese Canadian writer and educator.
+Her collection of poetry, Admission Requirements, published with McClelland & Stewart in 2017 and was nominated for the Trillium Book Award.
+Waking Occupation, her second collection, is forthcoming in Spring 2022.
+She works at OCAD University as a Writing and Learning Consultant and is Writer-In-Residence at the University of New Brunswick in 2021-2022.
 Her work employs a lyric mode and is concerned with the interrelation of place, time and identity.
-She is most influenced by poets with an oppositional stance and seek to heal the rifts of colonization and trauma with language.
+She seeks to heal the rifts of colonization and trauma with language.

 Junior Anthology Editor

 Sarah Yi-Mei Tsiang is the author of the poetry books Status Update (2013), which was nominated for the Pat Lowther Award and the Gerald Lampert Award–winning Sweet Devilry (2011).
+Her new book Grappling Hook, is due out with Palimpsest Press in the fall of 2022.
 Status Update is a book entirely based off of other people’s status updates on Facebook, which serve as the title to each of her poems.
-Both her books of poetry include lyric poems, as well as poems using such traditional forms as glossa, sonnet, haiku, and many others.
+Her books of poetry include lyric poems, as well as poems using such traditional forms as glossa, sonnet, haiku, and many others.
 She is also the author of several children’s books, including picture books such as A Flock of Shoes, the non-fiction Warriors and Wailers, and the YA novel Breathing Fire.
 Sarah's work has been published and translated internationally, as well as named to the OLA Best Bets for Children, Best Books for Kids & Teens, and many others.
-She is also the Poetry Editor for Arc Poetry Magazine.
+She is the Poetry Editor for Arc Poetry Magazine.